News feature

 68

-MIT Insider about 8 years ago
+MIT Insider over 8 years ago

 Let's call it like it is.
 This is a case of extreme arrogance, incompetent leadership and bullying.
 And as is always the case, the bullies are actually cowards.
 Their behavior is a result of their own insecurities and inadequacies.
 I'm a lifer at MIT.
 I've been here for more than half my life.
 This is the worst group of leaders the institute has ever had.
 Completely self interested.
 They play the blame game all the time.
 No wonder we can't get administrators from other top universities to come work here.
 The word is out.